todogroup/todogroup.org/content/en/guides/using-open-source.md

 * Engineers must receive approval from the OSRB before integrating any open source code in a product.
 * Software received from third parties must be audited to identify any open source code included, which ensures license obligations can be fulfilled before a product ships.
-* All software must be audited and reviewed, including all proprietary software components.
+* All software and dependencies must be audited and reviewed, including all proprietary software components.
 * Products must fulfill open source licensing obligations prior to customer receipt.
 * Approval for using a given open source component in one product is not approval for another deployment, even if the open source component is the same.
 * All changed components must go through the approval process.